scrappy1987/pamm.seed/readme.md

 **Running from command line**

-To run the jasmine tests with the karma test runner, open a command window at the svc/test/unit folder.
+To run the jasmine tests with the karma test runner, open a command window at the PAMM seed root folder.

 Enter the following command

-     npm run test
+     npm run jasmine-test

-This will invoke the test "event" in the [package.json](svc/test/unit/package.json) file, which runs the command "./node_modules/.bin/karma start"
+This will invoke the test "event" in the [package.json](./package.json) file, which runs the command "./node_modules/.bin/karma start svc/test/unit/karma.conf.js"

 Any unsuccessful tests will be displayed on the command window, with details of the test that failed and the name of the jasmine file.